top of page

 Species and/or region work – Macaroni, gentoo, chinstrap, Adelie, king and emperor with a focus in Antarctica and the Sub-Antarctic areas

-Dr. Alejandro Simeone
+Alejandro Simeone

 Affiliation – Associate Professor at Universidad Andres Bello, Santiago, Chile